stla/hspray/README.md

 ## The `SymbolicSpray` type

-If you have only one symbolic coefficient, you can deal with the sprays of type `SymbolicSpray`.
+If you have only one symbolic coefficient, you can deal with the sprays of type `SymbolicSpray a`.
 These are sprays whose coefficients are *ratios of univariate polynomials*, so this allows more possibilities than a `Spray (Spray a)`.
 Since the variable of these univariate polynomials occurs in the coefficients of such a spray, I